 Strong evidence exists that artificial nutrition does not prolong life or improve quality of life in patients with advanced dementia.
 Substantial functional decline and recurrent or progressive medical illnesses may indicate that a patient who is not eating is unlikely to obtain any significant or long-term benefit from artificial nutrition.
-Feeding tubes are often placed after hospitalization, frequently with concerns for aspirations, and for those who are not eating.
 Contrary to what many people think, tube feeding does not ensure the patient’s comfort or reduce suffering; it may cause fluid overload, diarrhea, abdominal pain, local complications, less human interaction and may increase the risk of aspiration.
 Assistance with oral feeding is an evidence-based approach to provide nutrition for patients with advanced dementia and feeding problems.

 2. Don’t use sliding scale insulin (SSI) for long-term diabetes management for individuals residing in the nursing home.

 SSI is a reactive way of treating hyperglycemia after it has occurred rather than preventing it.
-Good evidence exists that SSI is neither effective in meeting the body’s insulin needs nor is it efficient in the long-term care (LTC) setting.
-Use of SSI leads to greater patient discomfort and increased nursing time because patients' blood glucose levels are usually monitored more frequently than may be necessary and more insulin injections may be given.
-With SSI regimens, patients may be at risk from prolonged periods of hyperglycemia.
-In addition, the risk of hypoglycemia is a significant concern because insulin may be administered without regard to meal intake.
-Basal insulin, or basal plus rapid-acting insulin with one or more meals (often called basal/bolus insulin therapy) most closely mimics normal physiologic insulin production and controls blood glucose more effectively.
+Good evidence exists that SSI is neither effective in meeting the body’s physiologic insulin needs nor is it efficient in the long-term care (LTC) setting in medically stable individuals.
+Use of SSI is associated with more frequent glucose checks and insulin injections, leads to greater patient discomfort and increased nursing time and resources.
+With SSI regimens, patients may be at risk from wide glucose fluctuations or hypoglycemia when insulin is given when food intake is erratic.

 Careful differentiation of cause of the symptoms (physical or neurological versus psychiatric, psychological) may help better define appropriate treatment options.
 The therapeutic goal of the use of antipsychotic medications is to treat patients who present an imminent threat of harm to self or others, or are in extreme distress – not to treat nonspecific agitation or other forms of lesser distress.
 Treatment of BPSD in association with the likelihood of imminent harm to self or others includes assessing for and identifying and treating underlying causes (including pain; constipation; and environmental factors such as noise, being too cold or warm, etc.), ensuring safety, reducing distress and supporting the patient’s functioning.
 If treatment of other potential causes of the BPSD is unsuccessful, antipsychotic medications can be considered, taking into account their significant risks compared to potential benefits.
 When an antipsychotic is used for BPSD, it is advisable to obtain informed consent.